-6 Reasons We Expanded From A Nationally Recognized Installer To A Manufacturer Of Inground Fiberglass Pools
+6 Reasons We Expanded From A Nationally Recognized Installer To An Inground Fiberglass Pool Manufacturer

 A lot has changed at River Pools since our humble beginning as a pool installer in 2001.
-Initially, we bought fiberglass pool shells from other manufacturers just like Ford dealers buy cars from Ford.
+Initially, we bought fiberglass pool shells from other manufacturers the same way Ford dealers buy cars from Ford.
 We knew that we wanted to be the best fiberglass pool company possible, but we never dreamed that someday we would become a highly sought-after manufacturer in our own right.

 Below are 6 reasons why we expanded from being a nationally recognized brand and premier pool builder throughout the Virginia/Maryland region into a manufacturer of fiberglass pools for distribution across the country.